wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-task-modules/includes/3-exercise-use-task-modules-tabs.md

-In this exercise, you'll learn the basics of task modules in Microsoft Teams and how to collect input from users in a custom Teams tab.
+In this exercise, you'll learn the basics of task modules in Microsoft Teams and how to collect input from users in a custom task module.
 After creating a new Microsoft Teams personal tab, you'll add two task modules to it.

 One is a standard HTML page that accepts the ID of a video on YouTube.
 When the task module is invoked, it will display the video using the YouTube embedded player.
 This task module will get the video ID from the query string, but it will not need to return any information back to the tab.